 A standard 30-gallon fish tank will usually measure 36¼″ x 12 5/8″ x 16 ¾″ (L x W x H).

 The variations mentioned before would have either a different height or a different length, the width usually stays the same.

 30 Gallon Aquarium Equipment

-There is nothing more important that choosing the right equipment for your aquarium.
-These pieces of equipment provide sufficient nutrients, establish cycling and keep the temperature at a desired level – they are the foundation for all the life in your tank.
+There is nothing more important than choosing the right equipment for your aquarium.
+These pieces of equipment provide sufficient nutrients, establish cycling and keep the temperature at the desired level – they are the foundation for all the life in your tank.

 Without quality, well-functioning equipment your chances of having a flourishing aquarium are slim.